royerloic/BadTrack/README.md

 ### BadTrack ###

-Dead simple exception tracking for java projects
+Dead simple exception tracking for java projects.

 ### How to add BadTrack to your project ?###